 50:32 Two principles you should go by in life

-Dr. David Tian: Welcome to the DTPHD Podcast.
-I’m David Tian, your host, and I’m here with our guest, Henry Chong.
+Dr. David Tien: Welcome to the DTPHD Podcast.
+I’m David Tien, your host, and I’m here with our guest, Henry Chong.

 Henry Chong: Yes, hello.